 | With | 0.395 USD/h × 2AZ × 730 h + 1.095 USD/h × 2AZ × 730 h = 2,175.40 USD |

-However, as of May 31, 2026, the managed rule groups provided by AWS have few that are effective for inbound traffic from the internet.
+However, as of May 31, 2026, there are few effective AWS managed rule groups for inbound traffic from the internet.

-- Active threat defense
+- Active Threat Defense

-- Domains and IP addresses
+- Domains and IP Addresses

-- Threat signatures
+- Threat Signatures

-The threat categories detected by the first category, active threat defense, are as follows:
+The threat categories detected by the first category, Active Threat Defense, are as follows:

 | Indicator group and description | Traffic direction | Indicator types |